jonas52/convertisso/README.md

 [![Supported OS](https://img.shields.io/badge/Supported%20OS-Linux-brightgreen?style=flat-square)]()
 [![Licence](https://img.shields.io/badge/License-GNU%20GPL--3.0-important?style=flat-square)](https://github.com/jonas52/convertisso/blob/main/LICENSE)
 # About my project
-## The convertisso is a product of PSociety™© by jonas52!
-Copyright (C) 2021-2022 PSociety™©.
+## The convertisso is a product of © PSociety™ by jonas52!
+Copyright (C) 2021-2022 © PSociety™.
 All rights reserved.
 ### The script is currently in Bash and is therefore only available for Debian, Arch, Fedora.
 A Python version is under development.
 ### For problems or ideas for additions related to my code do not hesitate to contact me: petitpierre@duck.com
 #### This script can: